paradisebunny/daffodil/characters.md

 __Charisma__ – force of personality.
 Modifies reaction rolls when first encountering intelligent monsters.

 ## Attribute Bonus
-Ability scores equal to or below 8 have a -1 modifier.
-Scores equal to or above 13 have a +1 modifier.
+Ability scores of 8 or lower have a -1 modifier.
+Scores of 13 or higher have a +1 modifier.

 ## Armor Class
 Armor Class (AC) rates how difficult it is to hit someone.
 An unarmored person would have AC10, while one wearing chain armor would have AC14.